Agricultural litigation: trial before the Joint Court of Rural Leases (TPBR)

 The procedure may take place without hearing.
 The parties must give their agreement in writing.

-You will be informed of the court's decision by a notification of the Registry of the General Court (by registered letter with request for notification of receipt).
+You will be informed of the court's decision by a notification of the registry of the tribunal (by registered letter with request for notice of receipt).

 However, the costs incurred by you for the work of your lawyer or the Commissioner of Justice are borne by you.
 If you don't have enough resources, you can legal aid to cover all or part of these costs.